Skip to content

 Back to Blog

-high severity June 20, 2026 · scope unconfirmed
+high severity June 20, 2026 · 3 min read Unverified claim — what this is

 Preferred Properties Listed by payload Ransomware Group

 On June 20, 2026, ransomware group Payload publicly listed Preferred Properties, Inc., a housing development and property management company based in Toledo, Ohio, on its leak site.
-The company, which specializes in affordable housing and integrated options for persons living with disabilities, had internal files exfiltrated during a ransomware attack.
+The company, which specializes in affordable housing and integrated options for persons living with disabilities, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of individuals affected remains unknown, any tenant, applicant, employee, or vendor whose personal information passed through Preferred Properties’ systems could have data now at risk.

 Public reporting indicates that Preferred Properties appears on the Payload leak site with samples of internal files exfiltrated in the attack.
 The listing was published on June 20, 2026.
 No precise count of exposed records has been released, and the precise systems compromised have not been detailed beyond the broad description of internal files.
 The company’s own description confirms it manages housing programs, new developments, and sensitive tenant and disability-related records that would logically contain names, addresses, dates of birth, Social Security numbers, banking details for rent payments, and medical or accommodation documentation.